Miksuu/a2waspwarfare/Guides/CommanderGuide/a2WarfareCommanderGuide.md

 ## - Managing Spawn Points
 Rotate and manage spawn points based on the flow of battle to maintain pressure or retreat as needed.

+[WIP, FIX THE DESCRIPTIONS THAT THE LLM GUESSED]
 # Detailed Upgrade Explanations
 ## - Aircraft Factory
 Allows the production of various aircraft to support ground operations and provide air superiority.